nikita-skobov/monorepo-git-tools/README.md

 ## Example

 The following is one of the simplest uses of `mgt`.
-For more interesting use cases, [see the examples here (TODO)](./examples/README.md)
+For more interesting use cases, [see the examples here](./examples/README.md)

 The simplest usage of `mgt` is to take an entire remote repository and `split-in-as` into a subdirectory of your local repository.
 If you are in a local git repository, you can run: